Trade Journaling and Post-Mortem Reviews

 - Rule changes needed?

-The durable lesson: Daily reviews prevent immediate repetition of errors.
+The key insight: Daily reviews prevent immediate repetition of errors.
 Monthly reviews reveal systemic issues.
 Most traders skip both and wonder why they plateau.

 Metrics to Calculate (Quantifying Your Edge)